Planting Living Willow

 Cover the ground either side of the living willow hedge with mulch to keep the moisture in and to keep the weeds at bay.
 Even covering a mulch mat with mulch, helps and improves the aesthetics.

 Willow - After Care

 1. Keep an eye on the young living willow as it comes into leaf for pest damage i.e caterpillars as they can substantially set back the initial growth.
 Spray if necessary, sooner rather than later.

-2. In areas where rabbits and dear are a problem some form of protection is required whilst the willow establishes.
-As willow is fast growing, it wont be long before its grown beyond their reach but its venerable at an early age.
+2. In areas where rabbits and deer are a problem some form of protection is required whilst the willow establishes.
+Spiral tree guards can be used to protect the bark from rabbits.

 3. If youre planting on a relatively dry site, theres been a dry spell or you want to maximise growth, consider running a leaky pipe along the length of the hedge, preferably under the mulch.
 This can be controlled by a watering timer for regular watering.

 Inspect regularly and pull out any weeds that appear.
 The weeds are easier to extract if plenty of mulch has been applied and they are not allowed to grow too large i.e. before the roots get a real hold.